jagrutharutla/ImageEncryption520Project/README.txt

 -> Run the app.py file using the following command,
 	pythoon app.py
 -> click on the link displayed in the console.
+	You can enter any username and password as db is not configured